ChaoticDreamer/DistributedStonks/README.md

 # Distributed Stoncks App

-This is stock analysis app made with streamlit.
+This is a stock analysis app made with streamlit.
-You enter the ticker of the stock and the application determines whether the stock is undervalued or overvalued using various risk metrics.
+Enter the ticker of the stock and this application determines whether the stock is undervalued, overvalued or at a fair value using various risk metrics.

 ## Requirements